Introducing solids: why your baby needs them

 You can expect your baby’s eating to be very messy and slow.
 This is because eating is a skill that babies have to learn, including how to get food to their mouths.

 It’s also because babies explore by touching the texture of new foods.
-It’s a good idea to encourage your baby to do this because it builds skills in other areas of her development, like fine motor skills and thinking.
+It’s a good idea to encourage your baby to do this because it builds skills in other areas of his development, like fine motor skills and thinking.

 Mealtimes are a shared family time.
 If you can stay calm and patient with your baby’s mess, it’ll help your baby to enjoy mealtimes.